alnvdl/fstringen/README.md

 etc.).
 For that reason, you should also avoid using `isinstance`.
 Instead, you can verify the original type for a value by checking the `type` attribute in a `Selectable`.

+**Variable scoping in list comprehensions**
+List comprehensions have their own frame and local scope in Python 3+, and the scope-escaping tricks fstringen uses don't work in them.

+So if you have code like this:

+    myvar = "myvalue"

+    return f"""*
+    ...

+    {[do_something(entity, myvar) for entity in model.select("/entities/*")]}
+    *"""

+It will not work, because myvar will not be accesible to that list comprehension.
+To work around this, you can either have the list comprehension ouside the fstringstar, or directly embed the variable's value in the list comprehension expression.